 Our home is designed to be a cozy, comfortable space just for you.
-It's a threebedroom house where up to two young people can stay at a time.
+It's a three-bedroom house where up to two children can stay at a time.
 One of the bedrooms is also used as the staff hub, so there's always someone close by if you need them.